 The public cloud platforms help businesses to run apps and store data without building and maintaining on-premise IT infrastructure.
 But organizations have to reskill and retrain their existing teams to facilitate cloud migration and adoption.
-Often the internal teams like the skill and expertise required to leverage public cloud fully.
+Often the internal teams like the skill and expertise required to leverage the public cloud fully.
 The enterprises often find it challenging to train and prepare their existing employees to handle the transition to the public cloud.

 Keeping Applications and Data Secured

 As noted earlier, the public cloud platform requires businesses to store data and run applications in a multi-tenant environment.
 Hence, it becomes essential for enterprises to address common security issues and challenges before adopting the public cloud.
-Also, they need to implement a robust security policy to monitor security measures and prevent emerging security threat.
+Also, they need to implement a robust security policy to monitor security measures and prevent emerging security threats.
 They also need to ensure that both corporate and customer data are stored in a secured and protected environment.

 Eliminating Downtime and Disruptions